minond/aping/README.md

-`aping` is a library that helps you create clients for web-based APIs. this is my attempt at creating a way to define API clients with a simple set of methods for hitting and http endpoint using different types of authentication.
+`aping` is a library that helps you create clients for web-based APIs. this is my attempt at creating a way to define API clients with a simple set of methods for hitting http endpoints, and using different types of authentication.

 #### usage